Dr. Vanessa Kovachy

 Gretchen Anderson

-Megan Cole Paustian received her PhD in Literatures in English from Rutgers University and her BA in English from the University of Wisconsin—Madison.
-In addition to collaborating with PRS, she is an Assistant Professor of English at North Central College in Naperville, where she teaches courses in writing, literature, and gender studies.
-Much of her work has been guiding first-year writing students—who enter college with a wide range of preparedness levels and learning needs—through the difficult transition to meet the demands of college-level reading, writing, and thinking.
-Through her experience as both a teacher and a writer, Megan understands that the writing process is often overwhelming; through one-on-one work with students, she breaks down that process into manageable steps and concrete strategies, tailored to individual student needs.
+Megan Cole Paustian received her PhD in Literatures in English from Rutgers University and her BA in English from the University of Wisconsin, Madison.
+In addition to collaborating with PRS, she is an Associate Professor of English at North Central College in Naperville, where she has taught writing and literature courses since 2013.
+She is also the author of Humanitarian Fictions: Africa, Altruism, and the Humanitarian Imagination.
+Through her experience as both a teacher and a writer, Megan understands that the writing process is often overwhelming; through one-on-one work with students, she breaks that process down into manageable steps and concrete strategies, tailored to individual student needs.
 This personalized approach gives students tools for improvement, while also helping them see their strengths and the value of their own ideas.

 Mina Caputo